djangocon/2025.djangocon.us/src/_content/posts/keynote-zags.md

 ## When did you start speaking at conferences, and what has your experience been like so far?

 > I've been teaching classes internally at Zagaran for about a decade.
 In 2016, I started giving talks at the Boston Django Meetup, and have been doing talks at national conferences like DjangoCon US since 2021.
-This is my fifth year in a row giving a talk at DjangoCon US, and I'm thrilled to be back
+This is my fifth year in a row giving a talk at DjangoCon US, and I'm thrilled to be back.

 ## What do you like to do outside of your typical workday?